 Exploring Central Park and Upper East Side Museums

-While New York City can strain any family’s budget, Central Park and the Upper East Side’s cultural institutions offer an impressive array of affordable activities that won’t break the bank.
+Central Park and the Upper East Side’s cultural institutions offer an impressive selection of affordable activities that won’t wreck your budget.
+The park has 21 diverse playgrounds scattered throughout, plus free swimming at Lasker Pool during the summer months.

-The Met and the American Museum of Natural History.
-Kids will love watching the dancing animal sculptures perform at the Delacorte Musical Clock every half hour.
+World-class museums like The Met and the American Museum of Natural History offer pay-as-you-wish admission, which means you decide what you can afford.
+Kids love watching the dancing animal sculptures perform at the Delacorte Musical Clock every half hour, and it costs absolutely nothing.

 SEE THIS: 14 Summer Festivals You Can Camp Near in Tennessee!